stacksjs/bunfig/docs/api.md

 #### Parameters

 - `name`: The name of your configuration
+- `alias`: An alternative name to check for config files (optional)
 - `cwd`: Working directory to search for config files (defaults to process.cwd())
 - `defaultConfig`: Default configuration values